ManjotCodes/100-Days-of-Code/Day 92(Add Binary Problem of Leet Code)/README.md

-<h2>Add Binary from Leetcode</h2>
+<h3>Add Binary from Leetcode</h3>
- <b>Given two binary strings a and b, return their sum as a binary string.
+ <br>Given two binary strings a and b, return their sum as a binary string.

 Example 1: